boycce/monastery/docs/schema.md

   // { key: { [fieldName]: 1 }, unique: true }
   index: 'unique',

-  // This will create an ascending 2dsphere index which translates:
-  // { key: { [fieldName]: '2dsphere' }}
-  index: '2dsphere',

   // Text indexes are handled a little differently in which all the fields on the model
   // schema that have a `index: 'text` set are collated into one index, e.g.
   // { key: { [fieldName1]: 'text', [fieldName2]: 'text', .. }}